Baseline: Operation-Based Evolution and Versioning of Data: Database Evolution

 Even with the limitations on view updates, Operational Differencing brings many of the advantages of version control to the domain of databases.
 It is possible to calculate the precise differences between two database instances despite intervening schema changes.
 It is always possible to transfer all the differences from one to the other, and often possible to transfer individual differences.

-\begin{note} Above we used a \textsf{move} operation to deduplicate the two coyotes \mathbox{e_1} and \mathbox{e_3}.
+\begin{casestudy} The preceding example is taken from the challenge problem \textbf{Divergence Control for Extract Entity}~\cite{challenge-problems}.
+Our literature review in that paper found surprisingly little prior work on the problems of deduplication and ID assignment despite that being a commonplace situation in database schema evolution.
+It seems managing identity in databases is usually left to the programmer.
+Indeed Baseline's solution is not entirely satisfactory either.
+We used a \textsf{move} operation to deduplicate the two coyotes \mathbox{e_1} and \mathbox{e_3}.
 We took that approach because it was the simplest thing that could possibly work, but arguably it doesn't.
 Say that \mathbox{e_1} changed its address in the old database and we transfer that change forward into the deduped table.
 Our current implementation drops the change, because \mathbox{e_3} overwrites \mathbox{e_1}.
 We believe a more intuitive result would be to ``de-deduplicate'' leaving two coyotes with the same name but different addresses.
-In \S\ref{discussion} we propose a set-like datatype to solve this problem.
-The moral of this story is that it is surprisingly hard to get the transfer semantics of operations right. \end{note}
+We plan to do that by offering a proper \textsf{Set} datatype that collapses duplicates into equivalence classes of IDs, retaining ID provenance to make change transfers like the above meet intuitive expectations. \end{casestudy}

+\begin{casestudy} \citet{herrmann17} study the case of a task management system where they split an \textsf{author} column into a separate table while assigning unique IDs that are used as a foreign key.
+Their \textsf{Decompose} operation combines our \textsf{Split} operation with deduplication.
+Their system is not subject to the deduplication anomalies we discussed above, but at the cost of not supporting divergence of data: multiple schema are maintained as updatable views of a single materialized view. \end{casestudy}